athishulleri01/Blog-Application/README.md

 ```

 ### 4. Environment Configuration
-Create a `.env.local` file in the .envs folder:
+Create a `.env.local` file in the .envs folder and copy all data from `.env.example` file to `.env.local` and add proper data:

 ```env
 SECRET_KEY=your-secret-key-here